MICHAEL THOMAS JONES

 Passau, Germany.

 My father lived in Leipzig.
-He was always opposed to the system, always wanting to get out.
-My parents were divorced when I was three and he married again.
-At that time, if you had relatives in the West you could go and visit them, and so his new wife went to visit her Aunt who had an 80th birthday or something.
-They had agreed in advance that she would not come back and that he would request ‘family reunification’.
-Anything could happen then.
-Some people were refused and couldn’t leave ever, or they said that you could leave immediately, or you had to wait a couple of months, or years even, and then another option was that you just dissappeared, you know?
-They put you away.
+He was always opposed to the system.
+My parents got divorced when I was three and he married again.
+At that time if you had relatives in the West you could go and visit them for special occassions.
+His new wife went to visit her Aunt who was becoming 80 or something.
+They agreed in advance that she wouldn’t come back and that he would request ‘family reunification’.
+Anything could have happened after that though.

 It was difficult for him but he eventually got the notice that he could leave but had to leave the next day.
 He took the train from Leipzig to Ludvigslust to say goodbye to me first.
 I went to the station to meet him on my bike, I had this green bike, and he was walking next to me.
 He couldn’t stay long because he had to catch the last train back so we had a little talk and then we walked back to the station.
 At some point we stopped on the street and he said ‘I have a present for you’ and he brought out this little box with this golden necklace and he said I bought this for you and said it was very special and expensive and I was so flabbergasted.